-The Community Service Fund (CSF) is a funding body that allocates part of the Student Activities Fee toward events that are focused on community service.
+The Community Service Fund (CSF) is a Student Government (SG)-led, UCSC-supported funding body that allocates part of the Student Activities Fee toward events that are focused on community service.
 All RSOs are eligible to apply for this funding.
 CSF supports activities designed to improve the quality of life of the Chicago community, as well as national and international communities.

-CSF is operated by a committee of six to seven RSO leaders.
+CSF is operated by a committee of six to seven SG-appointed undergraduate and graduate representatives.
 In order to apply to CSF, you must submit a budget and have a member of your organization appear before the CSF Committee.
-The CSF Committee meets the Tuesday evening of third and seventh week of every quarter.
+The CSF Committee meets the Wednesday evening of third and seventh week of every quarter.

 CSF provides funding on both a quarterly and annual basis.
 Quarterly allocations are for events happening within the quarter.
 CSF also has an Annual Allocations process where RSOs can receive funding for the upcoming year.
 The Annual Allocations process takes place in Spring Quarter.